Skip to Main Content

 Antibiotics may have already been sent home with you to prevent infection, but call your veterinarian if you notice any of these signs.

-If your cat is not eating or sleeping after its dental surgery, you should contact your vet to have it examined.
+If your cat is not eating or sleeping after the dental surgery, you should contact your vet to have your kitty examined.

-How to Take Care of a Cat After Teeth Extraction
+How to Take Care of a Cat After a Tooth Extraction

 Taking care of a cat after tooth extractions requires patience and attention.
 Here are some steps to help your cat recover smoothly: